SathyaV99/Geospatial-Modeling-and-Genomic-Analysis-for-Climate-Adaptation/README.md

 ## Wild Yak faces substantial habitat loss and altitudinal displacement by 2050, driven by climate change and limited adaptive genomic traits.

+### Computationally intensive analyses like InterProScan and BLAST averaged 2–4 days each for a single species to complete!

 This project investigates how high-altitude bovids—Wild Yak, Takin, and Water Buffalo—adapt to climate change.
 It combines species distribution modeling and comparative genomics to find out:

 * Where their habitats are now and where they'll likely shift in the future